vamseeachanta/pyproject-starter/.ai/commands/PRPs/task-list-init.md

 ```

-Each tasks hould have unit test coverage, snure tests pass on each task
+Each tasks should have unit test coverage, ensure tests pass on each task

+# Task List Initialization

+Create a comprehensive task list for building the project based on $ARGUMENTS.

+---

+Planning Checklist:

+- [ ] Ingest information and codebase context
+- [ ] ULTRATHINK about product tasks and create plan
+- [ ] Break down into information-dense tasks
+- [ ] Assign status to each task
+- [ ] Ensure unit test coverage for each task

+AI Assistant Prompts:

+- Summarize plan and context before starting
+- Track status and report blockers
+- Document completed and remaining tasks

+Task Summary Template:

+**Tasks Completed:** ...
+**Tasks Remaining:** ...
+**Blockers:** ...
+**Validation Results:** ...